Lisa Adams: Academic experience

-Adams has taught at many reputed art departments throughout the Los Angeles area and abroad, including University of Southern California, Claremont Graduate University, Academy of Fine Arts and Design, Ljubljana, Slovenia, UCLA Extension, Otis College of Art & Design and the Santa Monica College of Design, Art and Architecture where she authored a book titled FM*, (Peeps Island Press, 1999) a How To book about painting, based on her teachings between 1997-1999.
+Adams has taught at many reputed art departments throughout the Los Angeles area and abroad, including University of Southern California, Claremont Graduate University, Academy of Fine Arts and Design, Ljubljana, Slovenia, UCLA Extension, Otis College of Art & Design and the Santa Monica College of Design, Art and Architecture where she authored a book titled FM*, (Peeps Island Press, 1999) a How To book about painting, based on her teachings between 1997 and 1999.
 She has also conducted workshops at the World Design Studios in Gifu City, Japan, the Idyllwild Arts Academy and Summer Arts at California State University, Fresno.

 Collections and media

-In 2012 two short films were produced about Adams and her working process.
+In 2012, two short films were produced about Adams and her working process.
 The first is by Eric Minh Swenson titled Toxic Sky and the second is part of a video series by Joseph Santarromana titled The Remembers, episode 3.

 Her first monograph book titled Vicissitude of Circumstance was published by Zero+ Publishing (available on Amazon) and James Scarborough's essay that appears in the book was published on the Huffington Post.

 Lisa Adams work is in the public collections of LACMA, Eli Broad, the San Jose Museum of Art, the Edward F. Albee Foundation, the Long Beach Museum of Art, the USC Fisher Museum of Art, the Frederick R. Weisman Museum, and the Laguna Museum of Art.